Peanut Butter Salmonella Poisoning

 Salmonella bacteria can cause abdominal cramps, fever and diarrhea between 12 and 72 hours after infection.
 While it can affect anyone, the illness is especially dangerous to small children, the elderly and people with compromised or weak immune systems.
 For most, salmonella contamination usually leads to a few days to a week of discomfort, and most people recover without much of a problem.
 But in some cases, there are serious complications, including dehydration and infection that can require antibiotics.
 Every year, 15,000 people become sick enough from exposure to salmonella bacteria to need hospitalization, and 500 will sick enough to die from exposure.

 If you suspect that you or someone you know may have become sick due to exposure to salmonella tainted peanut butter, especially one of the brands that was recalled, you need a lawyer with experience dealing with food poisoning cases.
 If a subsequent investigation confirms your suspicions, the victims may be entitled to adequate compensation for all injuries and harm caused by consuming contaminated peanut butter.

-The Texas Food Poisoning Injury Lawyers at Hill Law Firm in San Antonio and Houston, Texas work hard to protect clients from harmful food products.
+The Texas Food Poisoning Injury Lawyer at Hill Law Firm in San Antonio, Texas work hard to protect clients from harmful food products.
 If you or someone you know may have consumed salmonella-contaminated peanut butter, you may have a legal claim.
-Contact the trial attorneys at Hill Law Firm to find out your legal options for dealing with this.
+Contact the trial attorney at Hill Law Firm to find out your legal options for dealing with this.